 She set it down with a laugh, and the grin of mischief broke free.
 “Of course I am!
 Do you know how hard it is to make a stable love potion, Tyrric?
-Let alone one without intense negative side effects on either user?”
+Let alone one without serious adverse side effects in both users?”

 “I can guess,” said Tyrric.

 “Besides,” said Alelsa, and gave him a smile from the corner of her eye.
 “It did the trick anyway, didn’t it?”